transitland/transitland-processing-animation/README.md

 ### 2) Search by bounding box

-You can also visualize transit flows by searching for all operators within a bounding box (west, south, east, north).
-I like using [bboxfinder](bboxfinder.com) to draw rectangular bounding boxes.
-Here's the command to visualize transit flows in Chicago:
+You can also visualize transit flows by searching for all operators within a bounding box.
+The bounding box must be in the format: West, South, East, North.
+I like using [bboxfinder](http://bboxfinder.com/) to draw bounding boxes.
+For example, here's the command to visualize transit flows in Chicago:

 - `python transitflow.py --name=chicago --bbox=-87.992249,41.605175,-87.302856,42.126747 --clip_to_bbox --exclude=o-9-amtrak,o-9-amtrakcharteredvehicle`

 [![IMAGE ALT TEXT](http://i.imgur.com/pH7AwgB.png)](https://vimeo.com/230857619 "Chicago Transit Flows")

-Note, the optional use of `--clip_to_bbox`.
+Note, the use of `--clip_to_bbox`.
 This command will clip the dataset to only include transit vehicle trips within the specified bounding box, both in the geo-visualization and in the vehicle count calculations that drive the stacked bar chart.

 Also, note the optional use of `--exclude`.
 This command will exclude specified operators, Amtrak in this case.